-Perhaps the biggest reason gardeners seek to have ant populations removed from their gardens is that they attract other pests.
+Perhaps the biggest reason gardeners have ant populations removed is that they attract other pests.
 How?
 Well, ants love sugar.
-Sap-sucking insects, like aphids, naturally produce a sticky substance called “honeydew” that ants love to feed on.
-So, if ants are present in a garden where aphids or another sap-sucking insect becomes present, the ant colony will work to protect this other little pest so that the population grows and the ants have more of that honeydew substance to feed on.
+Sap-sucking insects, such as aphids, naturally produce a sticky substance called “honeydew” that ants love to feed on.
+If ants are present in a garden where aphids or other sap-sucking insects are around, the ant colony will work to protect this other little pest so that the population grows and the ants have more of that honeydew substance to feed on.

-So, if you aren’t interested in the larger pest population using your garden as a feeding ground, you may want to consider having the ants removed.
+In other words, if you already have an aphid problem, ants that appear will only make that aphid problem worse by helping it grow.
+So if you aren’t interested in an even larger pest population using your garden as a feeding ground, you may want to consider having the ants removed.

 Signs of an ant infestation